cisco-cx/docs-as-code/README.md

 ![Screen Shot](/images/screen-shot.png)

 You must rename that repo.
 This is not a fork, it's just a way to start with the same repo as a template for your work.
-This is probably waht you want to do.
+This is probably what you want to do.

 ## Creating a New Document